openkfw/innoverse/README.md

 <img src="./docs/logo.png" alt="Project Logo" width="220"/>

+## What is InnoVerse?

+**InnoVerse** is a modern platform built to foster innovation and collaboration within organizations.
+It helps teams stay aligned, informed, and connected around projects, events, and ideas.

-## Introduction
+## Features

-Welcome to InnoVerse - the corporate innovation platform to explore and stay informed and discuss about exciting projects & initiatives in your organisation, browse the latest news and upcoming events, interact with team members, and share new updates in a collaborative and modern environment.
+- 🧭 Discover innovative projects and initiatives
+- 📰 Follow internal news and announcements
+- 📆 Stay updated on upcoming events
+- 💬 Collaborate and comment with your colleagues
+- 📣 Share and manage updates from all departments

 ## Installation

-If you want to get started and install InnoVerse, you can follow our [StartUp Guide]
+If you're a developer or want full control over configuration, environment variables, and local development setup, please refer to our detailed [StartUp Guide].
+It covers:

+- Manual environment configuration
+- Running services individually
+- Advanced debugging & development tools
+- Custom authentication setup (e.g. Azure AD, GitLab)

+---

+## Quickstart

+Just want to get the platform running quickly?
+Use our [Docker-based setup] to spin up the InnoVerse Platform locally in minutes.

 ## Contributing

-If you want to take part and contribute to our project, you can read our [Contributing Guide] to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to InnoVerse.
+We welcome contributions from everyone!
+Please read our [Contributing Guide] to learn about our development workflow, coding standards, and how to propose improvements or bugfixes.

 ## Frequently Asked Questions

-If you have any questions refer to the [Q&A section of our discussions forum]
+If you encounter issues or have questions, please visit our [Q&A section](https://github.com/openkfw/innoverse/discussions/categories/q-a) or open a GitHub [Issue](https://github.com/openkfw/innoverse/issues).

 ## License

-Innoverse is [GNU GENERAL PUBLIC] licensed.

-Innoverse is a web application and therefore does not contain any relevant data to GDPR.
-If relevant data is collected, the organization using the software has to ensure that the data is appropriately encoded or stored.
+InnoVerse is licensed under the [GNU General Public License].

+> ⚠️ Note: InnoVerse does not store personal data by default.
+If used in GDPR-sensitive environments, the hosting organization must ensure proper data handling and compliance.

 [StartUp Guide]: ./docs/developer/START_UP_GUIDE.md
+[Docker-based setup]: ./docs/developer/START_UP_GUIDE.md#-quick-start-tldr)
 [Contributing Guide]: ./CONTRIBUTING_GUIDE.md
 [Q&A section of our discussions forum]: https://github.com/openkfw/innoverse/discussions/categories/q-a
 [GNU GENERAL PUBLIC]: ./LICENSE.md